Costa Rica has excellent healthcare

 Costa Rica’s Government-Run Healthcare System

-With a government-sponsored network of more than 30 hospitals and more than 250 clinics throughout the country, the Caja Costarricense de Seguro Social (CCSS) has primary responsibility for providing low-cost health care services to the Costa Rican populace.
+With a government-sponsored network of hospitals and clinics throughout the country, the Caja Costarricense de Seguro Social (CCSS) has primary responsibility for providing low-cost healthcare services to the Costa Rican populace.
 Although sometimes overburdened, this system has worked well for Costa Ricans for the past 60 or so years.
-Foreigners living in Costa Rica – legal residents only in one of the residence progams like pensionado or rentista—can join the CCSS and get free treatment (everything from check ups to prescription drugs to major surgeries) by paying a small monthly fee–based on income.
+Foreigners living in Costa Rica—legal residents only in one of the residence progams like pensionado or rentista—can join the CCSS and get free treatment (everything from check ups to prescription drugs to major surgeries) by paying a small monthly fee–based on income.
 Tourists and visitors can use Caja facilities only in emergencies.

-Health insurance from the state monopoly Instituto de Seguro Nacional (INS) is also available to legal residents, valid with over 200 affiliated doctors, hospitals, labs, and pharmacies in the private sector.
-In 2010, the government made it mandatory for residency applicants to become members of La Caja.
+In 2010, the government made it mandatory for residency applicants to become members of Caja.
 The monthly payment is 7% – 11% of the applicant’s monthly income.
 A dependent spouse is also covered and able to join Caja under that payment.

 Costa Rica’s Private Healthcare System

 Many of the country’s highly trained physicians and some dentists work in the mornings for the CCSS and operate their own offices and clinics in the afternoons and evenings.
-While private health care in Costa Rica is more expensive than that offered by the same doctors and surgeons through the CCSS, the price is still far below that of the average office visit in the U.S. For example, a private office visit to almost any medical specialist costs around $$80 – $100.
-Continued treatments for diagnosed problems will vary, but will almost always be considerably less than comparable treatment in the United States.
+While private healthcare in Costa Rica is more expensive than that offered by the same doctors and surgeons through the CCSS, the price is still far below that of the average office visit in the U.S. Cost for continued treatments for diagnosed problems will vary, but will almost always be considerably less than comparable treatment in the United States.
 Dental work, too, is provided at a much lower cost than in the U.S.– prompting a phenomenon known as “medical tourism.”
 Knee replacements, hip replacements, and cosmetic surgeries are some of the most popular procedures done in Costa Rica.
 On the dental side, implants and teeth whitening are popular.
 Many patients find that the entire cost of the trip to Costa Rica (including a vacation before or after treatment), including the procedure, is much cheaper than having it done in the U.S.